-Michelle C. Yau is a Partner at Cohen Milstein and a member of the firm’s Employee Benefits/ERISA practice group.
+Michelle C. Yau is a Partner at Cohen Milstein and Co-Chair of the firm’s Employee Benefits/ERISA practice group.
 In this role, Ms. Yau represents the interests of employees, retirees, plan participants or beneficiaries in ERISA cases, with a focus on ERISA cases involving complex financial transactions or actuarial issues.

 Ms. Yau is passionate about protecting pension plan participants.
 She brings to her practice a unique combination of government experience related to enforcing labor statutes and experience in finance, addressing complex financial instruments.
 Prior to joining Cohen Milstein in 2007, Ms. Yau was an Honors Program Attorney at the Department of Labor where she enforced and administered a variety of labor statutes, and before pursuing a career in law she worked as a financial analyst at Goldman Sachs in the Financial Institutions Group of the Investment Banking Division.

 As a result of this unique experience, Ms. Yau has played an instrumental role in some of the most significant ERISA lawsuits in recent U.S. history, including litigation that emerged from the Madoff Ponzi scheme, including: